nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

 .. ..
 Date       Version    Author
 .. ..  =========  =======    =========
 .. ..
 05/24/18    5.3.2     Jennifer - Create new document for Queens ML2 based on the 5.3.1 Queens files.
 .. ..
 08/02/18    5.3.2     Jennifer - Installation procedure for Queens is to use OSPD 13.
-Wiki is here: https://gitlab.us.alcatel-lucent.com/nuagenetworks/nuage-ospdirector/wiki/Nuage-OSP-Director-13-Integration
+Wiki is here: https://github.com/nuagenetworks/nuage-ospdirector/wiki/Nuage-OSP-Director-13-Integration
 .. ..
 09/05/18 to
 .. ..
 09/10/18    5.3.2 U2   Jennifer - Add the SR-IOV Installation procedure for Queens.
 Wiki is here: https://github.mv.usa.alcatel.com/speesapa/Nuage-Queens-OSPD/wiki/Sriov in PR 3078, PR 3087, and PR 3090
 .. ..
 09/11/18    5.3.2 U2   Add link for the ospd sriov documentation to what needs to be done next after the deployment;  also mention that we expect the user to actually install and run the topology collector manually to setup the controller and reference sriov documentation on how to run it.
 .. ..
 09/12/18    5.3.3     Jennifer - Add 5.3.2 U2 updates to the master branch.
 .. ..
 10/23/18    5.3.3     Jennifer - DOC-2112
 .. ..
 10/24/18    5.3.3     Jennifer - DOC-2105 - AVRS
 .. ..
-01/22/19    5.4.1     DOC-2202 - Edit file in gitlab
+01/22/19    5.4.1     DOC-2202 - Edit file in github

 ======================================================